Appearance

 |---|---|---|---|---|

 | React | embla-carousel-react | a hook (useEmblaCarousel) | deep | Official, maintained.
-Returns a [ref, api] tuple — you wire the ref onto the viewport and call the api yourself. |
+Returns a [ref, api] tuple; you wire the ref onto the viewport and call the api yourself. |

 | Vue | embla-carousel-vue | a composable | deep | Official.
-Returns a [ref, api] composable — Vue-idiomatic but a different surface from the React hook. |
+Returns a [ref, api] composable; Vue-idiomatic but a different surface from the React hook. |

 | Svelte | embla-carousel-svelte | an action (use:emblaCarousel) | deep | Official.
-A Svelte action directive — again a different shape from hook/composable. |
+A Svelte action directive; again a different shape from hook/composable. |

 | Solid | embla-carousel-solid | a Solid primitive | moderate | Official.
-A createEmblaCarousel primitive — a fourth divergent API. |
+A createEmblaCarousel primitive; a fourth divergent API. |

-| Angular | embla-carousel-angular (community) | a directive | shallow | A single-maintainer community package, version-pinned to Angular majors — not first-party. |
+| Angular | embla-carousel-angular (community) | a directive | shallow | A single-maintainer community package, version-pinned to Angular majors; not first-party. |

 | Lit / web components | (none) | — | — | No wrapper exists.
 You hand-roll the engine attach + lifecycle yourself. |

-| Rozie | @rozie-ui/embla-* | a component | deep | One source → all six, same props / events / two-way selectedIndex / handle. |
+| Rozie | @rozie-ui/embla-* | a component | deep | Same API on all six: props, events, two-way selectedIndex, handle. |

 Feature matrix